Public Space Protection Order - Dog Control

 • ii.The owner, occupier or other person or authority having control of the land has consented (generally or specifically) to the failure to do so

-• c) A person in charge of the dog at the time of the offence shall provide, when asked by an authorised officer, his name and address in relation to failing to keep dogs on leads in the restricted area.
+• d) A person in charge of the dog at the time of the offence shall provide, when asked by an authorised officer, a name and address in relation to failing to keep dogs on leads in the restricted area.

 Dogs on Leads by Direction